Scholarships for Students

 Eligibility Requirements (subject to change each year)

-Madison County’s Lilly Endowment Community Scholarship is open to students that:
+Madison County’s Lilly Endowment Community Scholarship is open to students:

-Reside in Madison County AND are a student of a Madison County school (Daleville and Madison-Grant student who reside in Madison County only) for 12 months prior to the date of application.
-Students may only apply in 1 county;
+Who are residents of Madison County AND are a student of a Madison County* school for 12 months prior to the date of application. *Except for students who reside in MC but attend Daleville or Madison-Grant.

-Rank in the Top 15% (weighted GPA) of their class academically after six (6) semesters (end of Junior year) to be verified by your school guidance counselor;
+Who are in the Top 15% (weighted GPA) of their class academically after six (6) semesters (end of Junior year)

-Intend to pursue a full-time baccalaureate course of study at an accredited public or private Indiana college or university;
+Who intend to pursue a full-time baccalaureate course of study at an accredited public or private Indiana college or university.

-Complete the application in full and submit by the stated deadline;
+Who complete the application in full and submits by the stated deadline of September 15, 2025.

 Applicants will be evaluated on five criteria, each weighted as follows: